19hours/sg-statutes/Acts/Retirement and Re-employment Act.md

 (5) In proceedings before the Commissioner, a party —

 (a) being an employee and a member of a trade union that has been given recognition under Part III of the Industrial Relations Act (Cap.
-136) by the employer of the employee, may be represented by an officer of the trade union; and
+136) by the employer of the employee, may be represented by an officer of the trade union;

+[Act 1 of 2015 wef 01/04/2015]

+(aa) being an employee that is represented by a trade union under Part IV of the Industrial Relations Act, may be represented by an officer of the trade union; and

+[Act 1 of 2015 wef 01/04/2015]

 (b) being an employer may be represented by one of his employees, but shall not be represented by an advocate or solicitor or a paid agent.